 To erase the names of inactive faults, scroll to the system fault group.
 Wait until the display scrolls through the name of each fault.
-The names of inactive faults will be erased automatically.
 If the alert is on, only the names of active faults will remain.

 NO FAULT appears on the display (see Figure 3-30) when there are no faults.